 Deutsche Telekom wants to achieve a significant increase in the quota of women who hold specialist and management positions in the Group.
 It is a known fact that companies with a diverse management structure respond more successfully to future demographic and economic developments.

 Since then, the percentage of women in management positions has seen a positive overall development.
-Group-wide, it rose from 19 percent in February 2010 to 25.4 percent in June 2017.
+Group-wide, it rose from 19 percent in 2010 to 26 percent in 2019.
 Since 2010, we have also raised the quota of women on our supervisory boards.
-40 percent of Group Supervisory Board members, for example, are now women.
+It is just under 50 percent (nine out of 20 members are women) and thus significantly higher than the 30 percent targeted by the federal government.
+This year, the proportion of women on the board will rise to three out of seven.
+As of November 1, Dominique Leroy will take over the Europe segment as member of the board.

 With the introduction of the German Act on Equal Participation of Women and Men in Executive Positions in the Private and the Public Sector (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst), Deutsche Telekom AG has set targets for itself and other Group companies to achieve 30 percent of women on the Supervisory Board, the Board of Management/Managing Board, and in the two management levels directly below the Board of Management/Managing Board, by the end of 2020.
 As a listed company with equal co-determination, Deutsche Telekom AG is already under the legal obligation to ensure a minimum quota of 30 percent women and 30 percent men on its Supervisory Board.